A Credit Assignment Compiler for Joint Prediction: Introduction

 \section{Introduction}

-In structured prediction problems, the goal is creating a good set of joint predictions.
+Many applications require a predictor to make coherent decisions.
 As an example, consider recognizing a handwritten word where each character might be recognized in turn to understand the word.
 Here, it is commonly observed that exposing information from related predictions (i.e. adjacent letters) aids individual predictions.
 Furthermore, optimizing a joint loss function can improve the gracefulness of error recovery.

-Despite these advantages, it is empirically common to build independent predictors in settings where structured prediction naturally applies.
-Why?
-Because independent predictors are much simpler to implement, and are easier and faster to train.
-Our primary goal is to make structured prediction algorithms as easy and fast as possible to both program and compute.
+Despite these advantages, it is empirically common to build independent predictors, in settings where joint prediction naturally applies, because they are simpler to implement and faster to run.
+Can we make joint prediction algorithms as easy and fast to program and compute while maintaining their theoretical benefits?

-We present a new programming abstraction that radically reduces the complexity of programming and the running time of our solution. \begin{enumerate} \item We enable structured prediction as a \emph{library} which has a function \predict\ returning individual predictions.
-The \predict\ interface is the minimal complexity approach to producing a structured prediction.
-Surprisingly, this single library interface is sufficient for both testing \emph{and training}, when augmented to include label ``advice'' from a training set and an arbitrary user-provided loss function and a reference decision.
-This means that a developer need only code desired \emph{test time behavior} and gets training with minor additional decoration.

-\item Although the \predict\ interface is the same as the interface for an online learning algorithm, the structured prediction setting commonly differs in two critical ways.
-First, the loss may not be simple 0/1 loss over subproblems.
-For optimization of a joint loss, we add a \loss\ function which allows the declaration of an \emph{arbitrary} loss for the joint set of predictions.
-The second difference is that past predictions are commonly used as features for other predictions.
-This can be handled either implicitly or explicitly, but the algorithm is guaranteed to work either way. \end{enumerate} Here \predict\ and \loss\ enable a concise specification of structured prediction problems.

-Basic sequence labeling as shown in algorithm \ref{alg:sequential} is the easiest possible structured prediction problem, so it forms a good use case.
-The algorithm takes as input a sequence of examples (consider features of handwritten digits in words), and predicts the meaning of each element in turn.
-This is a specific case of sequential decision making, in which the $i$th prediction may depend on previous predictions.
-In this example, we make use of the library's support for implicit feature-based dependence on previous predictions.